 If this option does not work for your organization, you can consider using a popular commercial option like Webex or Zoom with end-to-end encryption enabled.
 Webex has long allowed for end-to-end encryption; however, this option is not turned on by default and requires participants to download Webex to join your meeting.
-To get the end-to-end encrypted option for your Webex account you must open a Webex support case and follow these instructions to ensure end-to-end encryption is configured.
-Only the host of the meeting needs to enable end-to-end encryption.
-If they do so, the entire meeting will be end-to-end encrypted.
+To get the end-to-end encrypted option for your Webex account you must open a Webex support case and follow <a href="theta:thet end-to-end encrypted.
 If using Webex for secure group meetings and workshops, be sure to also enable strong passcodes on your calls.